Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Starfighter is slated to be released on May 28, 2027, and will be the next feature film from Lucasfilm following the recently released Mandalorian & Grogu.
-Many fans are excited for this movie due to its star-studded cast, as well as the fact that it is set to be an original story.
+Starfighter is slated to be released on May 28, 2027, and will be the next feature film from Lucasfilm following the recently released The Mandalorian and Grogu.
+Many fans are excited for this movie due to its star-studded cast and its status as an original story.

-Starfighter will likely still have issues, but the biggest draw to it is that it likely won't be connected to the Skywalker Saga or any other Star Wars content.
-Now, it is possible that familiar characters could pop up in the movie, especially at the end, but for the most part, it seems to be self-contained.
+Starfighter will likely still have issues, but its biggest draw is that it won't be connected to the Skywalker Saga or any other Star Wars content.
+It is possible familiar characters could pop up in the movie, especially at the end, but for the most part, it seems self-contained.
 One of the biggest criticisms many fans have of current Star Wars storytelling (especially on Disney+) is that everything is too connected.
-The galaxy is massive, and is tens of thousands of years old, but Lucasfilm continues to visit the same planets with the same characters in the same time period.
+The galaxy is massive and tens of thousands of years old, yet Lucasfilm continues to visit the same planets with the same characters in the same time period.

 Maul - Shadow Lord Season 2